MinecraftSRDEV/SRLauncher/README.md

 - The procedure is very delicate!
 If something goes wrong during execution, it may result in game data, save files, or other files being corrupted!
 - If you are running this launcher with a game that was already installed via Steam, it is recommended to rename the original game directory to something other than "Slime Rancher".
 This step is crucial to avoid potential issues with the launcher.
-- If you plan to play an older version of the game, YOU MUST FIRST SWITCH Steam to OFFLINE MODE to avoid automatic updates.
+- If you plan to play an older version of the game, recommend to swtich Steam to OFFLINE MODE to avoid automatic updates.
 - When launching an older version of the game, settings and achievements saved in the game may be lost, so it is recommended to make a backup.
 - The launcher currently supports only x64 game builds.
+- You can't use Steam with this launcher because when game were launched, to bypass SteamApi which is force you to run the latest game build, Steam will be closed and "steam.exe" is renamed

 # :hammer::wrench: Work In Progress...